macmade/SMCKit/README.md

 ### smc-dump

-This project provides a command-line tool called `smc-dump`.
+The project also provides a command-line tool called `smc-dump`.
 It can be installed via Homebrew:

     brew install --HEAD macmade/tap/smc-dump